Sanaya Irani: Television debut and breakthrough (2007-2010)

 Her television debut was in the SAB TV drama Left Right Left (2007) as Cadet Sameera Shroff.
 She was tutored by her director for her Hindi.
 This was followed by a negative role in Radhaa Ki Betiyaan Kuch Kar Dikhayengi (2008) on Imagine TV.

-Irani's first lead role as a protagonist was in STAR One's Miley Jab Hum Tum (2008-2010), as the simple, studious and reclusive Gunjan.
+Irani's first lead role as a protagonist was in STAR One's Miley Jab Hum Tum (2008–2010), as the simple, studious and reclusive Gunjan.
 Irani briefly hosted the second season of Zara Nachke Dikha on STAR Plus with boyfriend Mohit Sehgal (2010).
 She was also seen as a panel member in Meethi Chorii No. 1 opposite Ragini Khanna (2010).

 Established actress (2011-2014)

 She portrayed the bubbly and loving Khushi Kumari Gupta, the female protagonist of Iss Pyaar Ko Kya Naam Doon?
-(2011-2012) opposite Barun Sobti.
+(2011–2012) opposite Barun Sobti.
 The show, which aired its final episode on 30 November 2012, had consistently maintained its position as one of the top ten daily dramas on Indian general entertainment channels.

 In early 2013, Irani hosted Zee TV's Valentine's Day special Ishq Wala Love opposite Karan Grover.
 She later appeared as a contestant in Welcome - Baazi Mehmaan-Nawaazi ki (2013), hosted by Ram Kapoor.

-She played the role of a vivacious and modern girl in Chhan Chhan (2013).
+She played the role of a vivacious and modern girl in Chhanchhan (2013).
 The show was loosely based on the Hindi movie Khubsoorat.
 Irani then appeared in Rangrasiya (2014) as Parvati.
 The show was produced by Saurabh Tiwari, head of Tequila Shots Production.
 The story followed a border security personnel and an orphan girl who were ideologically different.
 It ended in September.